 Bahrain

 Regional security developments have affected airspace at times.
 Wedding venues and hospitality providers continue operating, however shopping malls have temporarily closed and citizens have been encouraged to stay at home as a precautionary measure.
-Travel routing is the primary consideration, with all airline operations to and from Bahrain currently suspended.
+Travel routing is the primary consideration, with airline operations to and from Bahrain temporarily suspended at certain points during the escalation.

 The official advice is to remain in contact with airlines and official government channels for verified updates.